jsacane/Random/README.md

-# ReinventingTheWheel
+# Random
-A collection of small programs I created to reinvent well-known exercises and algorithms.
+A collection of small programs to mess around with when I'm bored